CoAntrimMan/BibleStudy/Ezekiel.md

 Creatures are like the angelic beings.. of which Lucifier was one.
 The others we know are Gabriel (Messenger) and Michael (Battle)

+# Vision in Heaven
+Like John's vision in Revelation 1 and onwards.

+The sound of many waters.
+Rev 1:15 and Ezekiel 1:24